benbariteau/tpol-go/README.md

 stuff
 ```

-This is a very bare-bones command right now.
-I hope to add stuff like color and readline support in the future.
+This is a rather bare-bones command right now.
+I hope to add stuff tab-completion and history in the future.